© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dead Man's Cave, Anston is a scheduled monument protected by Historic England under reference 1013468.
 View the official record →

-Dead Man's Cave is a natural sandstone cave located near Anston in Yorkshire, England.
+Dead Man's Cave, Anston, is a natural limestone cave situated in the village of Anston in South Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013468.

 Dead Man's Cave, Anston is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013468.